1906 Vanderbilt Commodores football team: Awards and honors

 For some, Vanderbilt's eleven was the entire All-Southern team.
 Fullback Owsley Manier was selected third-team All-America by Walter Camp.
 This makes Manier the first Southern player to make any of Camp's teams.

 Legacy

 In 1911, Innis Brown rated the 1906 team as the best the South ever had.
 Sportswriter Joe Williams recalled "I suppose the first great Southern team was Vanderbilt of 1906."

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1906 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1906 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.